dungducphan/TM4C123-Clock2UART/README.md

 - 🎯 **Event Triggered:** Each rising edge on PC4 sends the current timestamp over UART0.
 - 📨 **UART Output:** Timestamps are sent as ASCII decimal numbers, followed by CR+LF (`\r\n`) for easy logging or parsing.
 - 💤 **Minimal CPU Usage:** All timing and event handling is interrupt-driven for efficiency.
+- 🖥️ **LCD Display:** Real-time visualization of timestamps and trigger counts on a 2004A LCD.

 ---